fulfillmenttools/fulfillmenttools-sdk-typescript/README.md

 # 🤖 Introduction

-This repository contains the source code of the fulfillmenttools TypeScript SDK.
+This is a JavaScript/TypeScript SDK for the [fulfillmenttools API](https://fulfillmenttools.github.io/api-reference-ui/).

 ## 👨‍💻 Development